peterStitt/libspatialaudio/docs/AmbisonicEncoding.md

 ### Set Encoding Direction

 The encoding direction is set as a polar direction in radians using the `SetPosition()` function.
-It takes a `PolarPoint` as an input.
+It takes a `PolarPosition<float>` as an input.

 Note: the distance is ignored.
 Only the encoding direction is set.